JuliaSymbolics/SymbolicUtils.jl/page/representation.md

 ### Polynomial representation

-Packages like DynamicPolynomials.jl provide representations that are even more efficient than the `Add` and `Mul` types mentioned above, and are designed specifically for multi-variate polynomials.
-They also provide common efficient algorithms such as multi-variate polynomial GCD.
-However, DynamicPolynomials can only represent flat polynomials.
+Packages like DynamicPolynomials.jl provide representations that are even more efficient than the `Add` and `Mul` types mentioned above.
+They are designed specifically for multi-variate polynomials.
+They provide common algorithms such as multi-variate polynomial GCD.
+The restrictions that make it fast also mean some things are not possible: Firstly, DynamicPolynomials can only represent flat polynomials.
 For example, `(x-3)*(x+5)` can only be represented as `(x^2) + 15 - 8x`.
-Moreover, DynamicPolynomials does not have ways to represent generic Terms such as `sin(x-y)` in the tree.
+Secondly, DynamicPolynomials does not have ways to represent generic Terms such as `sin(x-y)` in the tree.

-To reconcile these differences while being able to use the efficient representation of DynamicPolynomials we have the `PolyForm` type.
+To reconcile these differences while being able to use the efficient algorithms of DynamicPolynomials we have the `PolyForm` type.
 This type holds a polynomial and the mappings necessary to present the polynomial as a SymbolicUtils expression (i.e. by defining `operation` and `arguments`).
 The mappings constructed for the conversion are 1) a bijection from DynamicPolynomials PolyVar type to a Symbolics `Sym`, and 2) a mapping from `Sym`s to non-polynomial terms that the `Sym`s stand-in for.
 These terms may themselves contain PolyForm if there are polynomials inside them.
 The mappings are transiently global, that is, when all references to the mappings go out of scope, they are released and re-created.

 ```julia
 julia> @syms x y